-Exactly 10 months ago on this day we took delivery of our Renault Duster AMT.
-It was a well thought of decision and after reviewing cars like TUV, EcoSport, Brezza, BRV and the Creta, we decided to book the Renault Duster AMT.
+Exactly 10 months ago on this day, we took delivery of our Renault Duster AMT.
+It was well thought of decision and after reviewing cars like TUV, EcoSport, Brezza, BRV and the Creta, we decided to book the Renault Duster AMT.

-Fast forward to today, its been a good experience after completing around 22,000kms till now.
-We are travellers and have tried the Duster in highways, off roads, broken roads and jungle trails.
-We’ve covered hill stations, valleys, flat roads, beaches, hair pin bends – any terrain that we could get.
+Fast forward to today, it has been a good experience after completing around 22,000kms till now.
+We are travelers and have tried the Duster on highways, off roads, broken roads, and jungle trails.
+We’ve covered hill stations, valleys, flat roads, beaches, hairpin bends – any terrain that we could get.

-Economy – The AMT comes with a normal driving mode and an ECO mode which basically shifts gear at lower RPM’s resulting in increased mileage but lower power delivery.
+The AMT comes with a normal driving mode and an ECO mode which basically shifts gear at lower RPM’s resulting in increased mileage but lower power delivery.
 I have ALWAYS used the ECO mode except for off roads and found it very comfortable.
 The drop in power as compared to normal mode is not much and hardly noticeable in city driving.
 During high-speed overtakes, I have noticed a slight lag in power delivery and I generally stick to M mode in such situations.
 The highest mileage I have recorded was 22.5kmpl on a 350km trip from Bangalore to Chennai.
-I did use the Cruise Control a lot with speed setting on 85kmph.
-On a normal day I get about 17-19 kmpl on the highways if I maintain speeds of around 90kmph or with the cruise control on and about 12-13kmpl in city conditions.
-All these figures are with ECO mode and Air Conditioning on.
+I did use the Cruise Control a lot with a speed setting of 85kmph.
+On a normal day, I get about 17-19 kmpl on the highways if I maintain speeds of around 90kmph or with the cruise control on and about 12-13kmpl in city conditions.
+All these figures are in ECO mode and Air Conditioning.

-Infotainment System – The Duster comes equipped with a new Media Nav infotainment system with an 18 cm touch screen.
-It included Sat Nav, multimedia functions and bluetooth connectivity with smartphones (max 5).
-The system offers easy access to functions such as Radio, Multimedia, Maps and settings through the home screen.
-Navigation is a bit tricky for first time users but you get used to it after spending some time on it.
-The Bluetooth tech enables drives to make and receive hands free calls along with synching your phones phonebook.
-The inbuilt maps are very basic and not as good as Google Maps but are very handy in areas where you don’t have mobile network.
+The Duster comes equipped with a new Media Nav infotainment system with an 18 cm touch screen.
+It included Sat Nav, multimedia functions, and Bluetooth connectivity with smartphones (max 5).
+The system offers easy access to functions such as Radio, Multimedia, Maps, and settings through the home screen.
+Navigation is a bit tricky for first-time users but you get used to it after spending some time on it.
+The Bluetooth tech enables drives to make and receive hands-free calls along with syncing your phone’s phonebook.
+The inbuilt maps are very basic and not as good as Google Maps but are very handy in areas where you don’t have a mobile network.
 I had to spend a couple of hours reading the manuals as operating the Maps can be a very tricky affair.

 Overall my experience with the Duster has been a mixed bag of feelings.
 I love the handling, suspension, features but hate the build quality.